Elnamj/Tinderfy/README.md

 Our project file structure (short description/purpose of each file)
 =====================

+Images folder - contains images that are used throughout the app, i.e. our logo and the heart button

 FirstPage folder - this folder contains the following files:
 	FirstPage.js - this is the first page of the website and contains the Slideshow-component.
 	FirstPage.css - styling of the first page (background image).